Updated June 8, 2020

 New York Remote Notarization

 Gov. Cuomo issued Executive Order No. 202.7 on March 19, 2020, and the Guidance to Notaries Concerning Executive Order 202.7 on March 31, 2020, concerning remote notarization.
 The Executive Order authorized remote notarization through April 18, 2020, by a New York Notary Public.
 This Order was extended through May 7, 2020, by Executive Order 202.14 and then extended further to June 6, 2020 by Executive Order 202.28.
+The Order was again extended through July 6, 2020 by Executive Order 202.38.
 The Notary Public can use Audio-Video Technology to effectively notarize a document as an alternative to the in-person requirement for an individual in New York.
 Once the document is notarized, the individual must electronically transmit or fax the executed document to the Notary Public that same day.
 Unlike Connecticut’s similar law, New York does not require the transaction to be recorded.